briansimiyuj/doctor-appointment-app/README.md

       6. Create a ModalFooter component and mount it on the Add Prescription Modal component.
 Wrap it with `Prescription Provider`.
 It will have a submit button and a cancel button

+      3. Create a ModalBody component and mount it on the Add Prescription Modal component.
+Wrap it with `Prescription Provider`.
+It will a form
+        a.
+Retrieve `prescriptions`, `updateField`, `addPrescription` and `removeField` from the Prescription Provider
+        b.
+Create a form with the following fields:
+          i.
+Medicine Name: text input
+          ii.
+Dose: text input
+          iii.
+Frequency: text input
+          iv.
+Duration: text input
+          v.
+Notes: text area

+        c.
+Make the form controlled components and update the state variables accordingly
+        d.
+Create a button to add new prescription fields
+          i.
+Atach the `addPrescription` function to the button's onClick event

+        e.
+If `prescriptions` is not empty, create a button to remove all prescription fields
+          i.
+Atach the `removeField` function to the button's onClick event

+      6. Create a ModalFooter component and mount it on the Add Prescription Modal component.
+Wrap it with `Prescription Provider`.
+It will have a submit button and a cancel button

 ### Settings Context